 The southern hills of Lucca are enchanted with stylish villas, historic buildings, olive groves, forested areas and many beautiful camelia gardens.

 After checking up on some of our villa’s recent upgrades, we decided to go to La Cucina dello Scompiglio for lunch.
-Our first impression was the road to the estate, surrounded by the vineyards that give birth to Lavandaia wines, Dello Scompiglio’s own wine production.
+Our first impression was the road to the estate leading to this Lucca restaurant located just outside the city, surrounded by the vineyards that give birth to Lavandaia wines, Dello Scompiglio’s own wine production.

 Blessed by a sunny winter day, we sat on the outside deck.
 Welcomed by their sourdough bread, and the super soft focaccia we were already excited about the authentic flavours to come!
 We chose the delicate and delicious local “Fassona” meat with broccoli side cooked in the oven, paired with their Lavandaia Pura, the 100% Syrah wine.
 Full bodied and with spicy hints that we adore in this variety, we appreciated the view and had an exceptional gastronomic experience.

 For dessert, we had Mint scented cheesecake with Dello Scompiglio Jam, which we will be coming back to have another go at 😉 We loved it!

 After a coffee to finish our meal, we took a little walk along the vineyard and down the antique road leading to Lucca, used as cycling road these days.